Jamie Smith QC

 Insurance & Reinsurance

 On the professional indemnity side, Jamie has very extensive experience of market policies.
 He has a particular specialism in the Minimum Terms and Conditions (MTCs), as applying to primary layer solicitors’ policies.
-He is regularly appointed to arbitrate issues arising under the MTCs and he lectures on the topic.
+He is regularly appointed to arbitrate issues arising under the MTCs.

 The wide incidence of mortgage fraud has led market insurers to pay close attention to aggregation and dishonesty clauses in their policies and Jamie has repeatedly been engaged to advise on these matters.
 This includes:

 - Dishonesty conferences

 - Notification issues (particularly Rothschild ‘blanket’ notifications)

 - Arbitrations where the market insurer is seeking a declaration that it is entitled to rely on the dishonesty exception in the MTCs